jeffreyorcutt/portfolio/README.md

 These projects were completed by me, Jeff Orcutt, during coursework for my two Master's degree programs.
 For browsing ease, I've included a brief synopsis here of the project and the course for which it was completed.
+All course questions are owned by the person who created them. ** All code is created by me and you do not have my permission to reuse my work. **